-Facebook whistleblower alleges executives misled investors about climate and covid hoaxes in new SEC complaints
+Facebook whistleblower alleges executives misled investors about climate, covid hoaxes in new SEC complaints

 One complaint alleges that climate change misinformation was prominently available on Facebook and that the company lacked a clear policy on the issue as recently as last year, despite Facebook executives’ committing to fight the “global crisis” during earnings calls.
-A second, companion complaint argues that while Facebook executives were publicly touting their efforts to remove harmful covid-19 misinformation, internal documents “paint a different story.”
-The complaint cites internal company communications about the spread of vaccine hesitancy in comments, and internal surveys that showed the proliferation of covid misinformation on the service.
+A second, companion complaint argues that while Facebook executives were publicly touting their efforts to remove harmful covid misinformation, internal documents “paint a different story.”
+The complaint cites internal company communications about the spread of vaccine hesitancy in comments and internal surveys that showed the proliferation of covid misinformation on the service.

 “Some investors simply will not want to invest in a company that fails to adequately address such misinformation and then engages in misstatements and omissions on the topic,” one complaint says.